niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 * The ground must be level front to back.
 From the rail to a point 42 in. back, elevation must not rise more than 6 in.

-> [!WARNING]
+!!! warning "Clearance Warning"
     Installation at sites not meeting the above clearance requirements is prohibited.

 ### Solar Panel